openSUSE/obs-scm-bridge/README.md

 HOWTO
 =====

-The current temporary way to define a git repository inside of an OBS package is to mis-used the description element inside of the package meta.
+The current temporary way to define a git repository inside of an OBS package is to mis-used the title element inside of the package meta.
 Set it to

 GIT:<public_git_url>